ITensor/ITensorPkgSkeleton.jl/templates/default/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---
-name: ITensorPkgSkeleton.jl feature request
+name: {PKGNAME}.jl feature request
-about: Suggest an idea for ITensorPkgSkeleton.jl
+about: Suggest an idea for {PKGNAME}.jl
-title: "[ITensorPkgSkeleton] [ENHANCEMENT] YOUR SHORT DESCRIPTION OF THE FEATURE REQUEST HERE"
+title: "[ENHANCEMENT] YOUR SHORT DESCRIPTION OF THE FEATURE REQUEST HERE"
-labels: ["ITensorPkgSkeleton", "enhancement"]
+labels: ["enhancement"]
 assignees: ''

 ---